deltachat/deltachat-pages/en/help.md

 to keep your passphrase you'll have to create an e-mail alias for use with Delta Chat such that Delta Chat's key is tied to this e-mail alias.

+Another common error is if your file is in the ascii armored format, the file must have an `.asc` file ending.

 Delta Chat supports common OpenPGP private key formats, however, it is unlikely that private keys from all sources will be fully supported.
 This is not the main goal of Delta Chat.
 In fact, the majority of new users